netbox-community/netbox-topology-views/README.md

 If you create a custom field "coordinates" for "dcim > device" and "Circuits > circuit" with type "text" and name "coordinates" you will see the same layout every time.

-The coordinates can then be provided as: "X;Y"
+The coordinates can then be provided as: "X;Y".

+Please read the "Configure" chapter to set the `allow_coordinates_saving` option to True.
+You might also set the `always_save_coordinates` option to True.

 ## Configure